-The West of England Combined Authority is leading a consortium of 12 partners, including Bristol Port Company and the University of Bristol Smart Internet Lab, to demonstrate how 5G private network capabilities can increase efficiency and productivity for the logistics sector.
-By supporting smaller players to develop 5G private networks and services, we are helping to diversify supply - meaning our businesses can take up these game-changing communications networks sooner.
+The West of England Combined Authority led a consortium of 12 partners, including The Bristol Port Company and the University of Bristol Smart Internet Lab, to demonstrate how 5G can increase efficiency and productivity for the logistics sector.
+By supporting smaller players to develop tailored 5G private networks and services, we are helping to diversify supply - meaning our businesses can take up these game-changing communications networks sooner.

-The project is one of 22 projects funded by the Department for Digital, Culture, Media & Sport (DCMS) under its 5G Testbeds and Trials Programme, which supports innovators exploring new uses for 5G to help improve people's lives and boost businesses.
+The project was one of 22 projects funded by the Department for Digital, Culture, Media & Sport (DCMS) under its 5G Testbeds and Trials Programme, which supports innovators exploring new uses of 5G to help improve people's lives and boost businesses.

 Alex Mavromatis, IoT Solution Architect, University of Bristol Smart Internet Lab

 Using a combination of 5G-enhanced location services and the Internet of Things, the University of Bristol Smart Internet Lab is improving on current GPS tracking of goods within the 5G testbeds at Bristol Port and Gravity Smart Campus in Somerset.